Did you know?

 The EMBA program placed No. 28 in the U.S. and No. 91 worldwide.
 Among the U.S. schools, the UB School of Management’s EMBA program was No. 21 for graduates’ salary growth, No. 12 for percentage of international students, No. 9 for percentage of female faculty and No. 8 for percentage of international faculty.

 Forbes magazine ranks the UB School of Management as one of the world's best business schools based on the return on investment it provides MBA graduates.

 The UB School of Management has been ranked a "Best Business School" by U.S. News & World Report in its annual ranking of MBA programs.
-The UB School of Management was ranked No. 75 out of 448 MBA programs surveyed, and is the only school in the Buffalo Niagara region to be included in this ranking.
-The MBA ranking is part of U.S. News & World Report’s 2014 ranking of “America’s Best Graduate Schools.”
+The UB School of Management was ranked No. 74 out of 454 MBA programs surveyed, up another spot after last year's 14 place jump.
+It is the only school in the Buffalo Niagara region to be included in this ranking.
+The MBA ranking is part of U.S. News & World Report’s 2015 ranking of “America’s Best Graduate Schools.”

 U.S. News & World Report has also ranked the UB School of Management as one of the country’s "Best Undergraduate Business Programs" in the 2015 edition of “America’s Best Colleges.”
 The school was ranked No. 79, higher than any other business school in the SUNY system.
 The ranking was culled from a list of more than 700 schools accredited by AACSB International - The Association to Advance Collegiate Schools of Business, positioning the school in the top 15 percent of accredited undergraduate business programs.